Gift of lifesaving cord blood brought this family ‘full circle’

 “Donating cord blood is one of the simplest ways to help people,” says Manny.
 “Cord blood is such a valuable thing, it would be senseless to let it go to waste when it could help save someone’s life.”

-As we mark Cord Blood Awareness Month this July, we encourage expectant parents living in Brampton, Ottawa, Edmonton, and Vancouver to consider donating cord blood.
+We encourage expectant parents living in Brampton, Ottawa, Edmonton, and Vancouver to consider donating cord blood.
 You can register online to donate.
 Every family who donates their baby’s umbilical cord blood gives hope to patients.